xiaoyulei/kvstore/README.md

-kvstore is base on libkv, but support etcd client V3.
+kvstore is base on libkv, but libkv not very active.
+I try to use libkv, but not good for me.
+So I write this.
 This project's goal is to support etcd v2, v3 and zookeeper, make application easy to switch kv store.